COVID-19 Funding in Indian Country

 Links to new items and items with deadlines will be posted here.
 As the deadlines pass, these links will be removed.
 In general, links to new items will be removed every three to seven days although highly important items will remain longer.

-ACF has issued a funding opportunity to expand the ability of coalitions to address domestic violence.
+DOJ has issued a funding opportunity to address sexual assault services by Tribes and Tribal organizations.
 To learn more, click here.

-HUD has issued a funding opportunity for planning to addressed stressed housing.
+WA State Commerce has issued a funding opportunity to develop low-income, multifamily housing.
 To learn more, click here.

 NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION